 The TerraServer is a multi-media data warehouse.
-It differs from a traditional data warehouse in several ways: (1) it is accessed by millions of users, (2) the users extract relatively few records (thousands) in a particular session
+It differs from a traditional data warehouse in several ways: (1) it is accessed by millions of users, (2) the users extract relatively few records (thousands) in a particular session and, (3) the records are relatively large (10 kilobytes).
+By contrast, classic data warehouses are (1) accessed by a few hundred users via proprietary interfaces, (2) queries examine millions of records, to discover trends or anomalies, (3) the records themselves are generally less than a kilobyte.
+In addition, classic data warehouse queries may run for days before delivering results.
+Initial results typically cause users to modify and re-run queries to further refine results.

-© ACM 2000.
-This article appeared in the Proceedings of the ACM SIGMOD, May 2000 in Austin, TX.
-Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for components of this work owned by others than ACM must be honored.
-Abstracting with credit is permitted.
-To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Permission to make digital or hard copies of part or all of this work or personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+To copy otherwise, to republish, to post on servers, or to redistribute to lists, requires prior specific permission and/or a fee.